Chat with us, powered by LiveChat

 To start your snake diet, you need to go on 48 hours fast.
 During this period, you can drink snake juice and apple cider vinegar, the exact amount is not mentioned by Robinson.

 After this period, you can eat for 1 to 2 hours.
 Again, the foods you can eat are not mentioned by the creator.
-But, you should consume a high carb and low fat diet to fuel yourself for the next fasting window.
+But, you should consume vegetarian salads under 500 calories to fuel yourself for the next fasting window.

 Phase 2